xrpronin17/xrpl-dev-portal/content/concepts/tokens/nftoken-auctions.md

 ## Run the Auction Off the XRPL, Complete the Purchase on XRPL

 This flow is the most straightforward.
-Note that the `NFTokenOffer` objects can always be canceled by their creator, so it's not possible to implement a binding offer.
+Note that the <span class="code-snippet">NFTokenOffer</span> objects can always be canceled by their creator, so it's not possible to implement a binding offer.

 1. Store your bids in a private database.
 2. You take a cut of the winning bid.